fog/fog-azure-rm/lib/fog/azurerm/docs/compute.md

 # Compute

 This document explains how to get started using Azure Compute Service with Fog.
-With this gem you can create/update/list/delete availability sets and virtual machines.
+With this gem you can create, update, list or delete availability sets and virtual machines.

 ## Usage